PTKu/Tc.Prober.Examples/src/001/README.md

 TEST_FINISHED();
 ~~~

 By calling `TEST()` we tell TcUnit that everything that follows is a test.
 Remember that we did `EXTEND FB_TestSuite` in our test-suite?
 This gives us access to assert-methods to check for all the data types available in IEC61131-3, including the `ANY`-type.
-The Message parameter is optional and is used in case the assertion fails, the text is appended to the error output.
+The `Message` parameter is optional and is used in case the assertion fails, the text is appended to the error output.
 We finish the method by calling `TEST_FINISHED()`.
 This gives the flexibility to have tests that span over more than one PLC-cycle.

-For `ZeroPlusZeroEqualsZero` it’s more or less the same code.
+For `ZeroPlusZeroEqualsZero` it’s more or less the same code:

 ~~~ PASCAL
 METHOD ZeroPlusZeroEqualsZero